 A tutorial to explore the question

-Just before starting to write this article, I googled “does money buy happiness?”
+Before starting to write this article, I googled “does money buy happiness?”
 Here is a snippet of what I found:

 And the list goes on and on.
 In most cases, experts say something that can be summarized as: “Yes,…… but……..”
-Indeed the question is difficult and the findings of existing studies are somewhat enigmatic.
+Indeed the question is complex and the findings of existing studies are somewhat enigmatic.

 In this article, I am going to share my understanding of the topic based on what I have learned in the first two years of my doctoral study.

 Fundamentally, all we really want to know is: “what is the causal effect of money on happiness?”
 To investigate the question, we can use the same framework we apply to investigate the effect of a pill or a vaccine on health outcomes.
-In the social, behavioral, and health sciences, the framework to explore cause-and-effect relationships is called the “counterfactual causal framework”.
+In the social, behavioral, and health sciences, the framework to explore cause-and-effect relationships is called the “counterfactual causal framework.”

 Here is a step-by-step method you can use to refine the question and attempt to find the answer:

 - Clearly define the treatment.
 In this case, the treatment is some amount of money.
-Let’s pretend, you want to know the causal effect of getting an extra $1000 on your happiness.
+Let’s pretend you want to know the causal effect of getting an extra $1000 on your happiness.

 - Define the time period.
-Let’s further pretend, you want to know the causal effect of getting an extra $1000 on your happiness for 30 days.
+Let’s further pretend you want to know the causal effect of getting an extra $1000 on your happiness for 30 days.

 - Imagine yourself in two different worlds.
-In these two worlds, everything else is exactly the same, i.e., you have the same family, the same friends, the same tinder matches, the same Instagram followers, the same furniture at home, and so forth; except in one world, you have an extra $1000 and in the other, you have an extra $0.
-In other words, if your baseline income is $X, in one world you have $(X+1000) whereas, in the other world, you have just $X.
+In these two worlds, everything else is exactly the same, i.e., you have the same family, the same friends, the same tinder matches, the same Instagram followers, the same furniture at home, and so forth, except in one world, you have an extra $1000, and in the other, you have an extra $0.
+In other words, if your baseline income is $X, you have $(X+1000) in one world, whereas, in the other world, you have just $X.

 - Find the difference in happiness between the two worlds.
-This is perhaps the most difficult step!
-Just be honest to yourself and ask: what would be the difference in my happiness in these two worlds?
+This is the most challenging step!
+Just be honest with yourself and ask: what would be the difference in my happiness in these two worlds?
 You do not necessarily need a scale to measure your happiness; a qualitative difference in happiness in the two worlds will suffice.
 For example, here is what I find when I ask myself the same question: My happiness for 30 days in a world in which I have $(X+1000) is greater than my happiness for 30 days in a world in which I have $X (keeping everything else the same)💰😊

 - The effect is equal to the difference in happiness between the two worlds.
 For me, the effect of getting an extra $1000 on my happiness for 30 days is positive.
 Colloquially, I claim money buys happiness!